Skip to main content

 Select a Preferred Engineer on the Contract

-The Preferred Engineer field is optional but allows you to select a default engineer to be sent on the service jobs raised from this contract.
+The Preferred Engineer field is optional but allows you to select a default engineer to send out on service jobs raised from this contract.

 This is helpful for scheduling but it is only set as the default engineer for the contract, also, the engineer selected for an individual job can be changed.

-• The Branch’s Service Contract is not used for Customer Contracts and is only selected if servicing your own items of equipment and tools.
+• The Branch’s Service Contract is not used for Customer Contracts and is only selected if servicing your equipment and tools.

 • The Notes section allows for the capturing of internal use notes that are not viewable by the customer.